revilowaldow/BITC/Sessions/2025/12 14 - Session 57.md

 Are you travelling with someone called Thodunn

-Thodunn invited to visit headquarters of steelmongers in
+Thodunn invited to visit headquarters of steelmongers in town center

+Small town